-Sadly what the movie gave in acting and concept, it lacked in execution.
+Sadly, what The Nun gave in acting and concept, lacked in execution.

-A good spinoff is one that can stand on its own while creating intrigue about the general story.
+A good spinoff can stand on its own while creating intrigue about the general story.
 And while The Nun answers some crucial questions, the movie barely gets by on its own.

-The movie’s use of a thousand and one jump-scares didn’t do it any favors either.
-As over time, it became too obvious where our favorite Demon Sister would troll viewers next.
+The movie’s use of a thousand and one jump-scares didn’t do it any favors either, and over time, it became too obvious where our favorite Demon Sister would troll viewers next.

 Speaking of the Demon Nun, she isn’t in this movie for long.
-Other than the final act and a few jump-scares in between, most of the movie’s ghouls are minions of the Demon Nun.
+Other than the final act and a few jump-scares in between, most of the movie’s ghouls were actually minions of the Demon Nun.

 However, the one unforgivable sin the Nun commits is its convenient throw away of logic to push its plot.
 I mean, after several encounters with a demonic entity, the last thing anyone would do be split up.
 And yet on multiple occasions, the characters decide to go off on their own.